 - 11.5 In addition, the University is also responsible for awards marketed and advertised in its name which must adhere to Competition and Markets Authority (CMA) guidelines. - 11.6 All proposals for new or extended partnerships are subject to formal approval processes.
-Individual members of University staff are not authorised to develop partnerships outside of formal processes. - 11.7 The University takes a risk based approach to each collaboration and both proposed and approved collaborations are managed in line with the assessed risk.
-To manage risk and secure quality and standards of collaborative provision there are a number of approval stages and governance control points which can be seen in Annex 2.
+Individual members of University staff are not authorised to develop partnerships outside of formal processes. - 11.7 The University takes a risk-based approach to each collaboration and both proposed and approved collaborations are managed in line with the assessed risk.
+To manage risk and secure quality and standards of collaborative provision there are a number of approval stages and governance control points.